thacherT1D/webdevstuff/Version_Control_(Git_and_Github)/Git_for_Teams.desc.md

 ## How do you use the feature branch workflow in a team-based project?

-To get started, visit the [Merge Conflict Chart](https://github.com/gSchool/merge_conflict_chart.git) repository on GitHub.
+To get started, complete the following steps to organize your team.

-1. Have one person on your team fork this repository.
-That person is now the project owner.
+1. Sit next to the people in your Q2 Project team.

+1. Elect one **project owner** to fork the [Merge Conflict Chart](https://github.com/gSchool/wd-merge-conflict-chart) repository on GitHub.
+The only responsibility the project owner has over the other members of the team is to setup the project on GitHub.

-1. Have the owner turn on GitHub Issues as forked repositories will disabled them by default.
+1. Have the project owner enable GitHub Issues in the "Settings" section of the forked repository.
+By default, GitHub disables issues for forked repositories.

-1. Have the owner add the other team members as Collaborators.
+1. Have the project owner add the other team members as Collaborators also in the "Settings" section.

+As a team, inspect the following areas of the repository.

-1. Have each team member inspect the commits on the `master` branch.
+- The commits on the `master` branch.

-1. Have each team member inspect the open issues for the project.
+- The open issues.
+- The contributors graph.

 1. Have each team member create a new issue to transfer more students into the "understand merge conflicts" segment of the chart.